choke06/Verity/notes/random_walk.md

 Another problem is the walk can get trapped in infinite closed loops which risks artificially inflating perceived credibility.

-Maybe introducing a small random jump probability helps prevent this to ensure full distribution:
+Perhaps introducing a small random jump probability helps prevent this to ensure full distribution:

 \[
 P' = \alpha P + (1-\alpha)U